-Supplement J-Possessions of the United States

-SEC.
-251. INCOME FROM SOURCES WITHIN POSSESSIONS OF UNITED STATES.
+Supplement J-Possessions of the United States SEC.251.
+INCOME FROM SOURCES WITHIN POSSESSIONS OF UNITED

-- (a) GENERAL RULE.-In the case of citizens of the United States or domestic corporations, satisfying the following conditions, gross income means only gross income from sources within the United States- - (1) If 80 per centum or more of the gross income of such citizen or domestic corporation (computed without the benefit of this section), for the three-year period immediately preceding the close of the taxable year (or for such part of such period immediately preceding the close of such taxable year as may be applicable) was derived from sources within a possession of the United States; and - (2) If, in the case of such corporation, 50 per centum or more of its gross income (computed without the benefit of this section) for such period or such part thereof was derived from the active conduct of a trade or business within a possession of the United States; or - (3) If, in case of such citizen, 50 per centum or more of his gross income (computed without the benefit of this section) for such period or such part thereof was derived from the active conduct of a trade or business within a possession of the United States either on his own account or as an employee or agent of another. - (b) AMOUNTS RECEIVED IN UNITED STATES.-Notwithstanding the provisions of subsection (a) there shall be included in gross income all amounts received by such citizens or corporations within the

-United States, whether derived from sources within or without the United States.

-(c) DEFINITION.-As used in this section the term "possession of the United States" does not include the Virgin Islands of the United States.
+- (a) GENERAL RULE.-In the case of citizens of the United States or domestic corporations, satisfying the following conditions, gross - income means only gross income from sources within the United States-

+(1) If 80 per centum or more of the gross income of such citizen or domestic corporation (computed without the benefit of this section), for the three-year period immediately preceding the close of the taxable year (or for such part of such period immediately preceding the close of such taxable year as may be applicable) - was derived from sources within a possession of the United States; and

+- (2) If, in the case of such corporation, 50 per centum or more of its gross income (computed without the benefit of this section) for such period or such part thereof was derived from the active conduct of a trade or business within a possession of the United States; or - (3) If, in case of such citizen, 50 per centum or more of his gross income (computed without the benefit of this section) for such period or such part thereof was derived from the active conduct of a trade or business within a possession of the United States either on his own account or as an employee or agent of another. - (b) AMOUNTS RECEIVED IN UNITED STATES.-Notwithstanding the provisions of subsection (a) there shall be included in gross income all amounts received by such citizens or corporations within the United States, whether derived from sources within or without the United States. - (c) TAX IN CASE OF CORPORATIONS.-In the case of a domestic corporation entitled to the benefits of this section the normal tax imposed by section 13 shall be at the rate of 15 per centum instead of at the rates provided in such section, and such a corporation shall not be subject to the surtax imposed by section 14. - (d) DEFINITION.-As used in this section the term "possession of the United States" does not include the Virgin Islands of the United States

-(d) DEDUCTIONS.-
+(e) DEDUCTIONS.-